ReeceGibbsGit/wfm-auto-public/README.md

 ## Overview
 WFM-Auto is a Puppeteer flow that automates simple timesheet entries into the WorkflowMax application.
 The reason we don't use the API for this is because of licensing costs

+_NOTE: This is a bit of a bodgey solution that was thrown together quite quickly so we're not following all of the design principles we should_😿

 ## Prerequisites
 In order to setup the WFM-Auto container on your local machine you will need the following: